Nanny Wants to Be Paid Under the Table?

 What do you do?

 But you know the risks.
-An injury at work leads to a workers’ compensation claim and some hefty fines.
-A nanny let go files for unemployment, which can also lead to fines and penalties.
-And if you have a security clearance or professional certification to maintain, your career can be put in jeopardy by any type of tax evasion including failing to pay your nanny taxes.
+An injury at work leads to a workers’ compensation claim and hefty fines.
+A nanny let go files for unemployment, which can lead to fines and penalties.
+And suppose you have a security clearance or professional certification to maintain.
+In that case, your career can be put in jeopardy by any type of tax evasion, including failing to pay your nanny taxes.

 Often, nannies do not see the bigger picture when it comes to being paid legally and what benefits (both immediate and long-term) they may be missing.